AntonPopoff/android-color-wheel/README.md

 val currentColor = colorWheel.rgb
 ```

-**Note**: when you set an ARGB color it's transformed to the closest HSV color with value(brightness) component of it set to 1
+**Note**: when you set an ARGB color to `ColorWheel` it's transformed to the closest HSV color with the value(brightness)
-so the color can be correctly displayed on the `ColorWheel` since it's only 2 dimensional.
-Therefore currently displayed color
+component of it set to 1 so the color can be correctly displayed on `ColorWheel` since it's only 2 dimensional.
-on `ColorWheel` may differ from the original color which you have set.
-To change brightness or alpha component
+Therefore the color that is displayed by `ColorWheel` may differ from the original color which you have set.
+To change the brightness
-of a color picked from `ColorWheel` you can use `GradientSeekBar` view.
+or the alpha component of a color picked from `ColorWheel` you can use `GradientSeekBar` view.

-To be notified when a currently selected color is changed you can use `ColorWheel.colorChangeListener` property:
+To be notified when the current color on `ColorWheel` is changed you can use `ColorWheel.colorChangeListener` property:

 ```kotlin
 colorWheel.colorChangeListener = { rgb: Int ->